Hyperbolic navigation: Alpha

 Alpha, more correctly known by its Soviet name, RSDN-20, is essentially a version of Omega deployed in the former Soviet Union starting in 1962.
 The initial system used only three transmitters running roughly in a line in Krasnodar, Revda and Novosibirsk, the later being the primary station.
 In 1991 two additional stations came online at Khabarovsk and Seyda.
 The stations use frequencies between 11 and 14 kHz.

 Satellite navigation systems

 Two complicating factors for satnav systems are: (1) the transmitter stations (satellites) are moving; and (2) GPS satellite transmissions are synchronized with UTC (with a published offset), thus providing precise time.
 Item (1) necessitates that the satellite coordinates be known as a function of time (included in the broadcast messages).
 Item (2) enables satnav systems to provide timing as well as position information, but requires a more complex solution algorithm.
 However, these are technical differences from earth-fixed hyperbolic systems, but not fundamental differences.

+eLoran

+China deployed a nationwide eLoran network in 2024.
+In 2025 the UK announced work on a national eLoran network, previously having operated one but shutting down all but one site in 2015.

 Experimental systems

 In 2023 a prototype navigation system was tested based on detection of muon subatomic particles coming with cosmic rays, which would work underground and underwater.

+The National Association of Broadcasters has sponsored development of the Broadcast Positioning System (BPS) over ATSC 3.0 television signals as a time-transfer and positioning system.